Trade during the Viking Age: Slaves

 Slaves were one of the most important trade items.
 The Vikings bought and sold slaves throughout their trade network.
 Viking slaves were known as thralls.
 A good number of slaves were exported to the Islamic world.
 In Viking Raids, slaves and captives were usually of great importance for both the monetary and labor value.
 In addition to being bought and sold slaves could be used to pay off debts, and were often used as human sacrifices in religious ceremonies.
 A slave's price depend on their skills, age, health, and looks.

 Many slaves were sold to slavery in the Abbasid Caliphate via the Bukhara slave trade because of the high demand.
 Many European Christians and Pagans were sold to them by the Vikings.
 The slave trade also existed in Northern Europe as well were other Norse Men and Women were sold and held as slaves as well.
 Records from the life of Archbishop Timber suggest that this was quite common.
 The Life of St. Anskar also suggests that slaves were a tradable commodity.
 Individuals were often also held as captives for ransom instead of just being seized and sold into slavery.

 In Northwestern Europe it is likely that Viking Age Dublin became the center of the Slave trade, with one account from the Fragmentary Annals describing Vikings bringing “Blue Men” back from raids in the south as slaves.
 These slaves were likely Black African prisoners taken from raids in either North Africa or the Iberian peninsula.

+During the eighth to tenth centuries, slaves from Eastern Europe and the Baltic Sea were traded to elite households in Byzantium and the Islamic world via the Dnieper and Volga river systems, the Carolingian Empire and Venice.
+One of the reasons Kievan Rus came to be was that Scandinavian settlers established themselves and traded with captured slaves.
+Arabic merchants from the Caspian Sea and Byzantine merchants from the Black Sea brought their goods to the trade markets in Rus, where they met the Viking traders and warriors known as Varangians, and traded their goods for the slaves captured by the Vikings.